undergrad-partner-school

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 9 students overall (including freshmen) at Tillamook Bay Community College in 2021.
-Institutional help in the form of non-need-based scholarships or grants was given to 5 full-time freshmen.
-The total amount of non-need-based institutional scholarships/grants was $16,895.
+Institutional grants or scholarships that are not based on financial need were given to 5 full-time freshman.
+The total amount of institutional scholarships and awards that were not based on financial need was $16,895.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $87,885 USD.

 Faculty